kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	With Rem astride Anicca and the rest in the cart
 	We accompanied the rebels as they rushed to depart
-	On the way to Lena village, we came across the sight Of numerous blade-dolls and the results of their fight
+	On the way to Lena village, we came across the sight Of numerous blade dolls and the results of their fight

-	Schwarz was successful in commanding them to stand down And thus did we continue on our way towards town Jonas and Connor seemed to find our women cute
+	Schwarz was successful in commanding them to stand down And thus did we continue on our way towards town Jonas and Connor found our women excessively cute
 	So I listened to them flirt while tuning the lute...